-Cuyamaca College grants 3-6 units for each International Baccalaureate Higher Level (HL) Subject Examination passed with an appropriate score; see chart.
+Cuyamaca College grants 3-6 units for each International Baccalaureate Higher Level (HL) Subject Examination passed with an appropriate score: see chart.
 In general, 3 units will count towards GE requirements and 3 will count as elective credits; there are some exceptions.
 Examinations may be evaluated for specific course credit to satisfy a major requirement or to clear a prerequisite by the appropriate instructional department.
 No lab credit is awarded for science exams.
-Language A1 is for native speakers; it is the study of literature including selections from world literature in the student's first language.
-Language A2 is a language and literature course for fluent or bilingual students, and Language B is a foreign language course for students with previous experience of the language.
-Language A2 and B are for nonnative speakers.
+Language A: Literature is for native speakers; it is the study of literature including selections from world literature in the student's first language.
+Language A: Language and Literature is a language and literature course for fluent or bilingual students, and Language B is a foreign language course for students.